rzane/contextual/README.md

 Now, you'll have `all_posts` instead of `list_posts` and `find_post` instead of `get_post`.

-## I'm getting typespec errors
+### Typespecs

-Contextual's typespecs expect your schema to have a type `t` defined.
-To get the typespecs working properly, you'll need to define that type on your schema.
+Contextual will automatically generate documentation and typespecs for thefunctions that it defines.
+However, it expects your schema to have a type `t` defined.

+To get the typespecs working properly, you'll need to define that type on your schema:

 ```elixir
 defmodule MyApp.Posts.Post do